December 29, 2012 (revised April, 2018)

 The cover is a sort of rubbery material which is common on cheaper compact Bibles today.
 It is slightly stiff.
 No leather texture at all.
 If anything one might mistake it for a hardbound book, but not a leather bound book.
 The design is raised (like embossing) so you can feel it.

 The page corners are rounded.
 It has one ribbon similar in color to the cover.

 This edition is only slightly smaller than the paperback edition which I also have, and it is actually slightly thicker than the paperback.
 The weight of both books is identical at 573 grams.

 This book is 6 5/16 inches high, and 4 11/16 inches wide and 14/16 thick or 160 mm high, 119 mm wide and 21 mm thick.

-I was hoping for a smaller, portable flexible copy with pages that lie flat, so this book falls short of my expectations.
+I was hoping for a smaller, portable copy, so this book falls short of my expectations.

-And I do love the text; it is based on the latest biblical research and manuscript discoveries and is simply the best English version of the Psalms that I have found.
+As mentioned above, I do love the text; it is based on the latest biblical research and manuscript discoveries and is simply the best English version of the Psalms that I have found, and quite singable.

-Also, this Psalm text has been "road tested" during daily prayer at a Benedictine monastery for a number of years where there was plenty of opportunity to work out all the bugs, so it would be impossible to let some unintentional strange wording slip through the cracks.
-Once I discovered that, I had a much higher respect for this unique Psalter.
+Also, this Psalm text has been "road tested" during daily prayer at a Benedictine monastery for a number of years where there was plenty of opportunity to work out all the bugs.

 So my bottom line is that you ought to seriously consider buying and using the Revised Grail Psalms.
 But whether you choose the paperback version or this "deluxe" edition is your call.
 And now you have the data to make an informed decision.